Should You Take the Plea Deal? How to Decide

 The plea deal decision should never be made in the dark.
 We research.
 You ask.
 Your attorney answers.

 This article is for informational purposes only and does not constitute legal advice.
-If you are facing criminal charges, consult with a licensed attorney in your jurisdiction.
+If you are facing criminal charges, seek a licensed attorney in your jurisdiction.

 Defense Accountability Checklist